 Hey there!
 I hope you have had an incredible holiday!
-We got hit with an insane cold spell (as did most of this end of the country) and it screwed with everything we had planned to do.
+We were hit with an insane cold spell (as was most of this end of the country).
+It screwed with everything we had planned to do.
 Kids had nearly THREE weeks of school off and all the parents were ready to tear their hair out.
-Finally life seems to be returning to a bit of whatever normal is these days and I can show you this fabulous jewelry frame I made.
+Finally life seems to be returning to a bit of whatever normal is these days and I can show you this fabulous jewelry display frame I made.
 Honestly, I am so super excited about this one and I hope you love it as much as I do!

-I let it sit for a while and then one day it hit me- I wanted to try for a unique take on jewelry storage.
-I sat down and drew out a plan for the jewelry frame on graph paper and then “sat” on it for a few days to think about if anyone would like it…
+It sat around for a while and then one day it hit me- I wanted to try for a unique take on jewelry storage.
+I drew out a plan for the jewelry frame on graph paper.
+Then I “sat” on it for a few days to think about if anyone would like it…

-One I decided maybe one person would think it was good, I went ahead and moved forward.
+Once I decided maybe one person would think it was useful for jewelry display, I went ahead and moved forward.
 I measured the space in the back of the frame and used 1/2 inch PureBond plywood for the box.
-I love that they manufacture in North America and it’s formaldehyde-free (I paid for it out of my own pocket- I really do believe in this product).

-I knew I wanted ring holders and wanted to make them myself.
+There needed to be ring holders.
+I also wanted to make them myself.
 I found a product at the big box store called backer rod that was perfect.
-It’s real purpose is to shove into large openings before you caulk so you don’t need as much caulk… it works wonderfully for ring holders as well when you combine it with a canvas drop cloth.
+It’s true purpose is to shove into large openings before you caulk so you don’t need as much caulk.
+I learned it works wonderfully for ring holders when you combine it with a canvas drop cloth.

 and then I kept going until I had enough rows to fill up the space I wanted in the design.

-When I was completely finished, I dry fit everything in place:
+When completely finished, I dry fit everything in place.

 In that center gap, I put in a small cork board for texture.
-I cut some corks in half length-wise and laid them out to create an interesting design.
-I added some small shim boards in the back to bring it the same height as the ring holders.
+The corks were cut in half lengthwise with my Ryobi Scroll Saw and laid out to create an interesting design.
+Adding some small shim boards in the back brought it to the same height as the ring holders.

-I used decorative metal for the center section to hold earrings and added a few shelves at the bottom to hold extras.
+I used decorative metal for the center section to hold earrings.
+Then also added a few shelves at the bottom to hold extras.

-After I fit everything into place, I painted the inside of the box in Shabby Paints Great Greige and sealed it with VAX.
-I painted the frame with Worn White and before it dried used a damp cloth to distress it back to the gold in spots leaving a time-worn vibe.
+The inside of the box was painted Shabby Paints Great Greige and sealed with VAX.
+The frame was painted Worn White.
+Before it dried, I used a damp cloth to distress it back to the gold in spots.
+This leaves a “time-worn” feel.

-…except if you’re putting on jewelry, odds are you will want to see what you look like.. so I grabbed a mirror I had in the basement and gave it a paint job.
+I’m guessing when putting on jewelry, you will want to see what you look like.
+So I grabbed a mirror I had in the basement and gave it a paint job.